 Do not try to apply the Brown Formula and time rule to your California divorce case without a lawyer's representation

-You should not try to apply the Brown Formula and time rule to your assets without the assistance of an experienced California divorce lawyer.
+You should not try to apply the Brown Formula and time rule to your assets without the assistance of an experienced California divorce lawyer and a lawyer experienced in dividing retirement benefits.
 Most often, a formal qualified domestic relations order is necessary to determine the community and separate property portions.
-Don’t take shortcuts.
+Don't take shortcuts.
 Do it right.